Best Things to Do in Bermuda

 Twilight Bermuda Triangle Cruise: See another side of the island nightlife on this entertaining glass-bottom boat cruise around the area of the notorious Bermuda Triangle.
 Don't worry about disappearing on this tour - there is a 100% return rate and your money will be refunded in the rare chance you disappear!

 Bermuda Railway by Bike: This half-day guided biking excursion is a unique way to experience many must-see sights of Bermuda.
-You’ll be provided with a 21-speed, Trek mountain bike, helmet, and riding and a safety briefing.
+You’ll be provided with a 21-speed, Trek mountain bike, helmet, riding, and a safety briefing.
 Your group and guide will set out to tour along the original and famous Bermuda Railway Trail.

 Boat Blast Adventure: Batten down the hatches - this is a wild ride!
 Climb aboard for an exhilarating 90-minute adventure around the western and central parts of the island, passing Watford Bridge, Mangrove Bay, Cambridge Beaches, Pompano Beach, and others.
 Your boat captain will provide you with an entertaining narrated tour of the island's historic sites and points of interest.
 Make your way to round Bermuda's furthest tip of the triangle and then see the wreck of the Vixen, which is now home to hundreds of fish.